 Carcross remains a small city (less than 500 inhabitants).
-Here is a school bus taking kids back home with Nares lake in the background.
+Here is a school bus taking kids back home with the Nares lake in the background.

 The World’s Smallest Desert

 Just after Carcross City, we stopped at Carcross desert also known as the World’s smallest desert (260 hectares).
 It’s very surprising to find sand dunes in the middle of the Canadian forest.
 Well, technically it is not a desert because it is not hot dry climate.
 This is the result of an ancient glacier.
-The story started 10,000 years ago when ice melted creating glacial lakes.
-Sand and silt trapped in the glacier settled at the bottom of the lakes and when they disappeared the sand remained creating this unique landscape.
+The story started 10,000 years ago when the ice melted creating glacial lakes.
+Sand and silt trapped in the glacier settled at the bottom of the lakes and when they disappeared the sand remained to create this unique landscape.
 Nowadays this dynamic dune system is supplied by the nearby Lake Bennett as the strong wind brings the sand ashore.